 Your own website

 Selling through your own Website puts everything in one place

 Pros: When you sell through your own website you will full control over the design and layout of your site.
 You can navigate users as you wish to encourage them to buy more, increasing your online revenue.

-You’ll have to pay card processing fees with your chosen payment gateway, but you wont have to pay transaction or sellers fees like you will on marketplaces like eBay or Amazon, which means you margins are not being hit – that means more profit.
+You’ll have to pay card processing fees with your chosen payment gateway, but you won’t have to pay transaction or sellers fees like you will on marketplaces like eBay or Amazon, which means your margins are not being hit – that means more profit.

 Although building the exact website you have in mind may require some outside help from website developers, you can utilise platforms like Shopify, to make setting up your online shop much easier.